Bournemouth staring down the barrel in relegation tussle - France 24

 His Villa counterpart Dean Smith can count it being a good season on their return to the Premier League if they stay up, having also taken them to the League Cup final.

-Smith says his side are in the position he would have wished for going into the final round of games.
+Smith believes his side are in the position he would have wished for going into the final round of games.

 “We control our own destiny and that's what we wanted to have going into the last game," he said at his press conference.